spencertipping/phi/dev/timelines.md

 ...which gets us back to the question of CPS conversion.
 In some sense having parsers evaluate things is already a form of CPS-conversion, but I'm not sure how it compares to a more formal transformation.

+Actually, let's be more specific about how evaluation parsing works.
+Parsers don't make tail calls, but let's ignore that for the moment.
+By the time a parser is returning a value, its children have already returned.
+That means the interpreter-as-such is done with that expression; it just has to do the final thing to commit it, cons it, etc.

+This, in turn, means that all references are reachable from the current parse state return value, plus any temporaries during parsing.
+The parse position is actually the interpretation frontier.
+So in terms of atomicity, we could kick off a GC immediately after any given parser returns.
+This is appropriate, too, because that's exactly when runtime allocation happens.

+This may not be the right strategy; maybe we want a compiler instead.
+That simplifies a lot of stuff.